OlafHaag/chocolatey-packages/README.md

 This repository contains a selection of [chocolatey automatic packages](https://chocolatey.org/docs/automatic-packages) for the [Chocolatey Community Package Repository](https://chocolatey.org/packages/).
 The repository is setup so that packages are managed entirely from the GitHub web interface (using AppVeyor to update and push packages) and/or using the local repository copy.

-The repo is currently undergoing the migration from the deprecated Ketarin-Setup to the AU method.

 The AU scripts originated from the [template repository for Chocolatey Automatic Package Updater Module](https://github.com/majkinetor/au-packages-template).